Can I get financial support during my studies?

 University Financial Assistance Fund

-There is a University Financial Assistance Fund at QMUL you may be able to apply to.
+You may be able to apply to the University Financial Assistance Fund at QMUL.
 As an international student, you would need to show that you had secured enough money for your studies before you started your course, but for unforeseen reasons beyond your control that money (or some of that money) is no longer available, or you have incurred unexpected expenses, meaning that you now cannot afford to continue on your course.
 Financial assistance is mostly awarded to students who are in their final year of study, or if not, who can demonstrate how they will be able to afford the following year(s) without having to apply to the fund again.
 The fund is only for help with living costs; it cannot help with tuition fees.
 Any money you are awarded is normally paid as a grant so it doesn’t need to be repaid.

 If you want to apply, it can be useful to discuss this with a Welfare Adviser in the Advice and Counselling Service as, although Welfare Advisers are not involved in the decision making process, they can provide helpful information about your case to the Bursaries Office to help explain your financial shorfall and why you are applying for hardship funding.